EPFL-ENAC/limnc-flake-documentation/docs/guides/management.md

-# Managing a reported issue in Datalakes
+# Managing a reported QC issue in Datalakes

 When an issue is reported, the data curator should be [automatically assigned](assignment.md) to the issue in GitLab.
 Upon notification, the data curator should manage the issue directly on Datalakes, using the issue management popup